 B.A., Harvard University; J.D., Yale University

-Professor Swaine teaches and writes in the areas of public international law, foreign relations law, international antitrust, and contracts.
+Professor Swaine teaches and writes in the areas of international law, foreign relations law, international antitrust, and contracts.
 He is the co-author of Foreign Relations and National Security Law: Cases, Materials and Simulations (4th ed.
 2011) (with Franck, Glennon, and Murphy) and has published work in the American Journal of International Law, Columbia Law Review, Duke Law Journal, Harvard International Law Journal, Stanford Law Review, University of Pennsylvania Law Review, Virginia Journal of International Law, William and Mary Law Review, and Yale Journal of International Law, among others.
 He has consulted on matters involving treaty law, antitrust, intellectual property, and international litigation and arbitration.

 Curriculum Vitae [PDF]